-- A. When four balls are called by the umpire. - B. When the pitcher tells the umpire to intentionally walk a batter. - EFFECT Sec.
-3 A-B If a male batter is walked, he will be awarded first base.
-If a female batter follows him in the batting order, he will be awarded first and second base.
-The female must bat.
-If an incorrect batter is standing in the on deck circle, a male batter that is walked, goes to first base only.
-Ball is dead and baserunners advance only if forced. (refer to Rule 7 Sec.
-4) - C. If a fair batted ball strikes a baserunner while he is off his base, and before passing an infielder other than the pitcher, the ball is immediately dead and the batter is entitled to first base without liability to be put out. - D. If a fair batted ball strikes the umpire in fair territory, before passing an infielder, other than the pitcher, the ball is immediately dead and the batter is entitled to first base without liability to be put out. - E. If the catcher or any infielder obstructs him physically/verbally from striking at a pitched ball. - EFFECT Sec.
+- A. When four balls are called by the umpire. - B. When the pitcher tells the umpire to intentionally walk a batter. - C. If a fair batted ball strikes a baserunner while they are off their base, and before passing an infielder other than the pitcher, the ball is immediately dead and the batter is entitled to first base without liability to be put out. - D. If a fair batted ball strikes the umpire in fair territory, before passing an infielder, other than the pitcher, the ball is immediately dead and the batter is entitled to first base without liability to be put out. - E. If the catcher or any infielder obstructs them physically/verbally from striking at a pitched ball.

+EFFECT Sec.
 3 E It is a delayed dead ball call and if called, the offensive manager/coach has the option to accept the obstruction or take the result of the play EXCEPT that if the batter succeeds in hitting the pitch and reaches first base safely, and all preceding baserunners have advanced at least one base safely, the obstruction will be nullified.
 If the obstruction is nullified, the ball remains live and in play and there is no option play.